Sleepwalker v3.1 [17 Nov 2016] - by Dominic

 My Programs

-Here is a selection of some (other) programs I have written, most of which run from the command line (CLI), are freely available and can be obtained by clicking on the links.
-Dependencies are shown and while in most cases written for a conventional Linux server, they should run on a Raspberry Pi, and many can run under Windows using Windows Subsystem for Linux (WSL) or Cygwin.
+Here is a selection of some (other) programs I have written, most of which run under GNU/Linux from the command line (CLI), are freely available and can be obtained by clicking on the links.
+Dependencies are shown and while in most cases written and tested on an x86-based Linux server, they should run on a Raspberry Pi, and many can run under Windows using Windows Subsystem for Linux (WSL) or Cygwin.
 Email me if you have problems or questions, or if you think I could help with a programming requirement.

 Backup Utilities